Headright

+Cause for the headright system

+Early colonists of Jamestown were employees of the Virginia Company and were responsible for the production and profit of the colony.
+Jamestown struggled initially due to the scarcity of gold and silver throughout eastern North America; however, the colony began to flourish after a focus on tobacco production began to take shape.
+This increase in tobacco production required many more workers to handle the labor.
+A disproportion between the amount of land available and the population led to a low supply of labor, resulting in the growth of indentured servitude and slavery.
+The Headright System was created to solve labor shortages and contributed to the success of Virginia.

 Overview of the headright system

 The headright system began in the colony of Jamestown in 1618 as an attempt to solve labor shortages due to the advent of the tobacco economy, which required large plots of land with many workers.
-The disproportion that existed between the amount of land available and the population led to a situation with a low supply of labor, resulting in the growth of indentured servitude and slavery.
 The headright system also served to attract new settlers.
 Settlers who had already been living in Virginia were each given two headrights of 50 acres (20 ha); immigrant colonists who paid for their passage were given one headright, and individuals would subsequently receive one headright each time they paid for the passage of another individual.
 This last mechanism increased the division between the wealthy land-owners and the working poor.
 Headrights were given to heads-of-households, and because 50 acres were accumulated for each member of the household, families had an incentive to make the passage to the colonies together.
+Although the Headright System increased the population of colonies like Virginia, it also contributed to the expansion of indentured servitude, the lower class, and slavery.
+After the American Revolution, the system was no longer used.

 Process of obtaining headrights

 After paying for the passage of an individual to make it to the colonies, one needed to obtain a patent for the land.
 First, the governor or local county court had to provide a certificate that certified the validity of the importation of a person.
 One would then select the land one desired and have an official survey made.
 The two basic surveying instruments used to mark plots of land were a chain known as Gunter's chain and a compass.
 The patent's claimant would then take the description of this land to the colony's secretary, who created the patent to be approved by the governor.
+The patent usually included the name of the immigrants, or headrights, in the document.
 Once a headright was obtained, it was treated as a commodity and could be bought, sold, or traded.
 It also could be saved indefinitely and used at a later date.